oct2pus/jadebot/README.md

 - **WIKI** provides both a link to and a short summary of content from the MSPA wikia.

+## Design
+The original Jadebot design was based upon the canonical Jadebot from Homestuck, modified to be more human-like and with some minor aesthetic changes.
+[Jadebot's design](https://raw.githubusercontent.com/oct2pus/jadebot/origin/art/reference_sheet.png) was thought up by me and interpretted by [taiyoooh](taiyoooh.tumblr.com) and later modified and formalized the help of [mupparts](https://mupparts.tumblr.com).
+Please feel free to reuse the design/draw fanart!

-## Mutant Standard
+### Mutant Standard
 Jadebot uses both standard and modified [Mutant Standard emoji](https://mutant.tech), which are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 All Modifications are released under the same licence.
+[Tjb0607](https://github.com/tjb0607) did the brunt of the work on these, with some help from me.

+### Avatar
+Jadebot's [avatar](https://raw.githubusercontent.com/oct2pus/jadebot/origin/art/jadebot.png) was originally done by [taiyoooh](taiyoooh.tumblr.com), the current rendition is by [chuchumi](https://twitter.com/wheatiesquares).
+This was specifically made for Jadebot, do not reuse it without permission.